DialEval-1/dataset/README.md

   - dev_cn.json (390 dialogues)
   - dev_en.json (390 dialogues)

-### Annotators

-We hired 19  Chinese students from the department of Computer Science, Waseda University to annotate this dataset.
+## Test Data
+Will be released in Jun 2020 according to the task schedule.

+## Annotation

+We hired 19 Chinese students  to annotate the training/dev dataset in 2018.
+In 2019, the test dataset of DialEval-1 were annotated by another group of annotators.
+Thus, there may be a gap between the training data and test data, as the dialogue annotation is quite subjective.

 # Format of the JSON file